How To Charge Your Electric Car In Public: A Complete Guide For 2025

 Finding a charger is easier than ever with various apps and real-time information about charger availability, working status, and user reviews helping drivers plan their journeys effectively.

 The transition to electric vehicles has never been more exciting in the UK, with public charging infrastructure expanding rapidly to meet growing demand.
 As of early 2025, the UK has approximately 74,611 public charging points, with new installations happening daily.
 Yet for many drivers considering the switch to electric, public charging can seem daunting at first.
-Whether you're an employee thinking about getting an electric car through salary sacrifice or an employer wanting to understand how your team will charge their vehicles, this guide will help demystify public charging.

 The good news?
 Public charging is becoming increasingly convenient and accessible.
 Ultra-rapid chargers, which can add hundreds of miles of range in just 20-30 minutes, are being installed across the country.
-Meanwhile, innovative solutions like The Charge Scheme are making public charging more affordable through salary sacrifice, helping drivers save 20-50% on their charging costs
+Meanwhile, innovative solutions like The Charge Scheme are making public charging more affordable through salary sacrifice, helping drivers save 20-50% on their charging costs.

 In this guide, we'll walk you through everything you need to know about public charging - from finding charging points and understanding different connector types to maximising savings and following charging etiquette.
 Whether you're planning your daily commute or mapping out a long-distance journey, you'll learn how to make public charging work for you.